 Skill Level: Beginner to Intermediate.
 Some of these techniques are easier than others, but none of them are exceptionally hard.
 Basic crafting skills are necessary, like using a paintbrush or punches and stenciling.

-I’ve taken you on a stroll through the craft store, and first we learned to decorate birdhouses.
-Then I showed you how to decorate a vase.
-Today’s trip is going to be fun because you are going to the unfinished wood section – it’s time to decorate those cheap wooden picture frames!
+Today’s trip is going to be fun because you are going to the unfinished wood crafts section again – it’s time to decorate those cheap wooden picture frames!